 The conceptualization grant will fund two workshops that will bring together scientists and technologists to define the functional requirements of the proposed institute and a community forum that will present the institute concept to the larger water science community and invite their input.
 The project team will also host a software prototyping event, where participants will learn about and evaluate different methods of producing high-quality scientific software that incorporates feedback from the user community.

-The project team will develop a strategic plan to present to the NSF, which could serve as the foundation of a full-fledged Water Science Software Institute.
+The project team has developed a strategic plan and presented to the National Science Foundation (NSF), which could serve as the foundation of a full-fledged Water Science Software Institute.